John & Jen: Productions

 The musical ran off-Broadway at the Lamb's Theatre from June 1, 1995, to October 1, 1995.
 It starred Carolee Carmello as Jen and James Ludwig as John, with direction by Gabriel Barre.

 The show's twentieth anniversary off-Broadway revival opened in previews at the Clurman Theatre in Theatre Row on February 10, 2015, with the official opening on February 26.
 The revival, presented by Keen Company, starred Kate Baldwin and Conor Ryan.
 The revival closed on April 4, 2015.

-The Southwark Playhouse in London will host the world premiere of a new, updated version of John & Jen spanning 1985 - 2022 from 28th July - 21st August 2021, starring Olivier Award nominee Rachel Tucker and Lewis Cornay.
-This new production is directed by Guy Retallack and produced by Bray Productions.
+The Southwark Playhouse in London hosted the world premiere of a new, updated version of John & Jen spanning 1985 - 2022 from 28th July - 21st August 2021, starring Olivier Award nominee Rachel Tucker and Lewis Cornay.
+This new production was directed by Guy Retallack and produced by Bray Productions.